 Saturated filter materials are intended to be reused as fertilizers.
 A pot trial with Azalea revealed that P is strongly adsorbed to the Fe-based filter materials.
 As such, P cannot be released and taken up by the plant and plants show an inferior quality.
 However, substituting 30% of the substrate with saturated filter material was beneficial for Boxwood plants because less Liverwort was prevailing.
-Several pre-treatments are currently being tested on the saturated filter materials to facilitate the P release and to explore various valorization routes.
+Additional alike tests will be performed to test the protective effect of saturated filter materials against phytotoxicity.
+Besides, several biological treatments have been tested to investigate the capability of bacteria to release P from the saturated material.
+Unfortunately, no effect could be observed.
+Nevertheless, it has been demonstrated that P can be released from the saturated filter material by chemical treatment.
+The methodology will now be tested on a larger scale.
+At the same time, several fertilizer companies have been contacted to ask for their interest in the saturated filter materials.
+This will be further explored in the future.